relaycorp/dnssec-js/README.md

 ## Usage

-You need to write a bit of code to integrate your preferred resolver, and keep the following in mind:
+You need to write a thin integration with your preferred resolver, and keep the following in mind:

 - DNS responses MUST include DNSSEC signatures (i.e., `RRSIG` records).
 - DNS responses MUST be passed as a `Buffer` using DNS wire format (as defined in [RFC 1035](https://datatracker.ietf.org/doc/html/rfc1035)), or else you'll have to initialise a `Message` that contains all the relevant parts of the response (see below).